Can You Use a Credit Card to Buy a Home in New York City?

 Though the rewards can be lucrative, there are risks to watch out for.

-Your mortgage payment is likely the largest payment you have, probably by far.
+Your mortgage payment is likely your most significant payment, probably by far.

-Putting thousands of extra dollars onto your credit card could push your debt ratios above 30%, which is the recommended cap for keeping your credit score in good health.
+Putting thousands of extra dollars onto your credit card could push your debt ratio above 30%, the recommended cap for keeping your credit score healthy.

-If you continually use more than 30% of your credit limit, your credit score will suffer.
+Your credit score will suffer if you continually use more than 30% of your credit limit.

-Also, if you float a balance on your credit card or make a late payment, you’re at risk for greatly lowering your credit score and possibly being charged harsh fees.
+Also, if you float a balance on your credit card or make a late payment, you risk significantly lowering your credit score and possibly being charged harsh fees.

 How to make monthly mortgage payments with your credit card

-Your mortgage lender, card network (e.g. Visa), and card issuer (e.g. Chase) all operate under different sets of rules, the majority of which do not allow making mortgage payments with your credit card.
+Your mortgage lender, card network (e.g., Visa), and card issuer (e.g., Chase) all operate under different sets of rules, most of which do not allow making mortgage payments with your credit card.

 Check thoroughly with each company to ensure they accept credit card payments.

-If you make a credit card payment and one of them doesn’t accept it, you could end up with a late mortgage payment, which adversely affects your credit.
+If you make a credit card payment and one of them doesn't make it, you could end up with a late mortgage payment, adversely affecting your Credit.

-If you find that your credit card or lender does not allow credit card payments, then there is the possibility of another solution via something called manufactured spend.
+If you find that your credit card or lender does not allow credit card payments, another solution is possible via something called manufactured spending.

 What is manufactured spend?

-Manufactured spend sounds complicated, and it can be, but at its core, it’s a simple concept - use your credit card to purchase a cash equivalent, like a gift card, effectively turning your credit into hard cash.
+Manufactured spending sounds complicated, and it can be.
+Still, at its core, it's a digital concept - use your credit card to purchase a cash equivalent, like a gift card, effectively turning your Credit into hard cash.

-Now take a deep breath.
-I know that sounds convoluted and time-consuming, but it’s a sure-fire way to use your credit card to make your monthly mortgage payments
+Now, take a deep breath.
+That sounds convoluted and time-consuming, but it's a surefire way to use your credit card to make monthly mortgage payments.

 What are some other ways you can pay a mortgage with your credit card?

-If manufactured spend sounds a little too difficult, then Plastiq might be the company for you.
+If manufactured spending sounds too tricky, then Plastiq might be your company.

-It’s a fairly simple solution for a complicated issue.
+It's a relatively simple solution for a complicated issue.

 Risks with using Plastiq